REGIONAL PARTNERSHIP AGREEMENTS: Program Description

 4. Health & Well-Being: Support arts projects with a focus on advancing the health and well-being of individuals.
 Activities may include, but are not limited to:

-• Creative arts therapies and/or arts-in-health strategies that seek to assist with healthy aging and healthy childhood and youth development or with rehabilitation or recovery services, or that address currently and/or formerly incarcerated populations.
+• Creative arts therapies and/or arts-in-health strategies that seek to assist with healthy aging and healthy childhood and youth development, or with rehabilitation or recovery services, or that address incarcerated populations

 5. Strengthening Communities: Embed the arts in system-wide initiatives that strengthen or heal communities.
 Activities may include, but are not limited to: